Helping dogs feel safe, calm, and understood

 Trainers

-Families trying their best but feeling overwhelmed
+Families feeling overwhelmed

 Because the more people who understand dogs—